andromd/ov7670-with-nucleo-F446RE/README.md

 # ov7670-with-nucleo-F446RE
-Implementation of ov7670 without FIFO and a TFT based in the ILI9341 controller
+Implementation of the ov7670 module without FIFO and a TFT based in the ILI9341 controller